How to deal with debt

 - improve your financial situation

-- get help from other services such as a gambling helpline, personal counselling or community legal aid.
+- get help from other services for gambling, personal counselling or community legal aid.

 - repaying debts